 Since 2004 I’ve taken almost all my astrophotos with Canon digital SLR cameras, from the original Canon 300D Rebel to the Canon 5D MkII, 7D, and now the wonderfully low-noise Canon 6D, 6D MkII, and Nikon D750.
 For several years, the Canon 20Da, an astronomical variation of the trend-setting 20D, was my mainstay for most imaging.
 I now use its replacement, the 60Da, for many shots.
 You’ll see images credited to all these cameras in my galleries at AmazingSky.Photoshelter.com.
 The home page at my Gallery site features many more recent images.

 For time-lapse sequences, some of which are featured on blogs here, I often use motion control gear from Dynamic Perception, Radian, and eMotimo.
-All these devices slowly pan or slide the camera over a scene while triggering the shutter for a series of 200 to 400 exposures.
+All these devices slowly pan or slide the camera over a scene while triggering the shutter for a series of hundreds of exposures.

 IMAGE PROCESSING NOTES:

 I’ve long preferred to use only Adobe products, to keep the image processing workflow within the same interconnected family of software, notably now Photoshop CC 2018, and its related programs, such as Adobe Bridge (for image selection) and Adobe Camera Raw (for processing RAW images from digital SLR cameras).
 Adobe Lightroom serves as a wonderful image cataloguing and rating program, allowing me to sort through thousands of images and pick out the best for this site and other applications.
 LRTimelapse is a wonderful supplement to ACR or Lightroom for processing time-lapses.